 An analysis that compares 2 or more interventions using a combination of direct evidence (from studies that directly compare the interventions of interest) and indirect evidence (from studies that do not compare the interventions of interest directly).

 This is a support service for pharmaceutical and healthtech companies seeking to enter the NHS market.
 Its aim is to help companies prepare for a NICE evaluation, or engagement with NHS payers or commissioners, by providing accurate and reliable scientific and strategic advice, education and NHS insights.

 Evidence-based recommendations produced by NICE.
 There are 6 types of guidance:

 All guidance is developed by independent committees and is consulted on.
-NICE may also publish a range of supporting documents for each piece of guidance, including advice on how to put the guidance into practice, and on its costs, and the evidence it is based on.
+NICE may also publish supporting documents for each piece of guidance, including advice on how to put the guidance into practice, and information on its costs, and the evidence it is based on.

-The process by which a notifier (usually the manufacturer of the medical technology) informs NICE about a potential technology for evaluation.
+The process by which a notifier (usually the company for the medical technology) informs NICE about a potential technology for evaluation.

 A measure of the chance of experiencing a specified harm in a specified time because of the treatment or other intervention.
 Ideally, this number should be as large as possible.
-For example, if the NNH for drug A compared with drug B for major bleeding over 1 year is 50, on average, for every 50 people who take drug A instead of drug B for 1 year, 1 person will have major bleeding who would not have done if all 50 had got drug B. The other 49 people out of the 50 will have or not have major bleeding, just as if they had taken drug B. The NNT is 100 divided by the absolute risk increase (ARI) expressed as a percentage.
-For example, if the ARI is 0.1%, the NNT is 100/0.1=1000.
+For example, if the number needed to harm (NNH) for drug A compared with drug B for major bleeding over 1 year is 50, on average, for every 50 people who take drug A instead of drug B for 1 year, 1 person will have major bleeding who would not have done if all 50 had got drug B. The other 49 people out of the 50 will have or not have major bleeding, just as if they had taken drug B. The NNH is 100 divided by the absolute risk increase (ARI) expressed as a percentage.
+For example, if the ARI is 0.1%, the NNH is 100/0.1=1,000.